Commercial Driver License

 We cannot accept your personal medical information for an update to your medical certification.

-If you are subject to the DOT medical card requirements, please submit (upload) your new DOT Medical Card & Self-Certification Affidavit to TDOSHS 15 days prior to the expiration of your current DOT medical card.
+If you are subject to the DOT medical card requirements, please submit (upload) your new DOT Medical Card & Self-Certification Affidavit to TDOSHS 5 business days prior to the expiration of your current DOT medical card.

 For questions regarding a CDL cancellation letter from TDOSHS due to an expired Medical Card, please contact the Commercial Driver License Med Cert Section at 615-687-2312.